|

 conclusions are very informative and logical.
 The book is nicely written and a

 breeze to read.
 I read it in one sitting and loved every minute of it.
+One thing I found very interesting is the line drawings showing the

 difference between the different type cowlings.
 This is the first time that this